 The term agroecology is being used increasingly often, but what exactly does it mean?
 Is it a science, a system, a practice, a movement, an ideology or a combination of the above?
-Four experts will share their definitions of the term and discuss where agroecology can best be implemented.
+Our panelists will share their definitions of the term and discuss where agroecology can best be implemented.
 What are some of the opportunities and constraints in its adoption?
 What is driving the agroecology movement?
 What does it have in common with other systems of agriculture?
 And what role can it play in making agriculture more sustainable?

 Questions from the audience will be welcomed.